New Jersey Defense Lawyer for Criminal Attempt Charges

 You can mitigate your charges if your attempted crime was inherently unlikely to be completed.
 At the time of your attempted crime, perhaps you were unaware that the crime was impossible to commit.
 For example, you tried to steal someone’s car, but the car could not be stolen because there was no gas in the tank.
 Our New Jersey criminal attempt defense attorneys can help you argue to get your charges reduced.

-What Are the Penalties for Criminal Attempt Charges in New Jersey?
+Penalties for Criminal Attempt in New Jersey

 As noted in the introduction section above, the potential penalties if you are convicted for an attempted crime ae the same as if you had been convicted of the underlying crime.
 For example, attempted robbery will typically, like robbery, be a second-degree crime punishable by 5 to 10 years in prison and up to $150,000 in fines.
 Furthermore, any conviction for criminal attempt will show up on your criminal record, making it more difficult to find gainful employment, receive certain benefits, and be licensed in some professions.

-The Difference Between Criminal Attempt and Criminal Conspiracy
+The Difference Between Criminal Attempt and Criminal Conspiracy in New Jersey

 The crime of conspiracy sounds very similar to criminal attempt.
 While there are numerous similarities, there are also some crucial differences.
 Unlike criminal attempt, conspiracy requires an agreement made between more than one person to commit a crime.
 Conspiracy is often confused with criminal attempt because conspiracy does not require the crime to be completed for the defendant to be charged.